 Then rinse with distilled water.
 Afterward, you can spill the solution to the ground where you will plant the Kumato Tomato seeds.
 This is beneficial for the seedling as the solution will protect the soil from pests.

 After preparing the seeds, prepare a compose container and use the soil spilled with the solution.
 Then, you can plant your seeds in the compose container by sprinkling the seeds first then covering it with an inch of soil.

-The temperature must be around 71 °F. Use a warm and settled water to spray the plantings.
-Afterward, create a greenhouse effect by covering it by film and put in heat of at least 77 °F. Always monitor the humidity, and lift the film daily for proper ventilation.
+The temperature must be around 71 °F. Use warm and settled water to spray the plantings.
+Afterward, create a greenhouse effect by covering it with film and put in heat of at least 77 °F. Always monitor the humidity, and lift the film daily for proper ventilation.

 After five days, the seedlings will be able to grow its first shoots.
 Then it is time to remove the shelter cover.
 After each seedling grows two true leaves, it should be dived and seated in separate containers.